 Staten Island, Take Steps to Find a Cure!

 The Crohn’s & Colitis Take Steps Walk is one of CCFA’s largest events committed to finding cures for digestive diseases.
-Our walks offer an incredible day for family, friends and the community to come together in celebration of all their hard work and dedication to our mission.

 Our community consists of patients, loved ones, friends and supporters that empower and inspire each other to fight these diseases.
 Each year we connect with our communities as we fundraise for cures and celebrate our hard work together in supporting our patients.

 To date, Take Steps has raised more than $60 million to fund mission-critical research and patient support programs.
 More than 80 cents of each dollar raised goes directly to funding this mission.
-Find a walk in your local community and join thousands of others Taking Steps for cures.

 "I’m Paige Ingoglia and I am delighted to be this year’s pediatric honoree.
 I am 13 years old and I’m in the 8th grade.
 My team and I did our first CCFA walk last year and since then, this walk has been a big part of my life.
 When I was asked to be this year’s pediatric honoree I immediately said “yes!"